ItsNotAlexy/Wavify/README.md

 - Fork the repository and create a new branch.
 - Make your changes and ensure they adhere to the project's coding standards.
 - Submit a pull request detailing the changes you've made.

+## Contributors

+This project will never be possible without the help of our contributors.

+- @ItsNotAlexy / Core Developer (Frontend Development)
+- @DWAA / Core Developer (Backend Service)